richafnu/Viva/Viva/glint/setup/questions-setup.md

 > [!IMPORTANT]
 > The term **item** refers to any *question or statement* posed to a survey taker.

-Admins can add or modify survey items on the Questions page.
+Admins can add, modify, or delete template items on the Questions page.
+Standard templates provide prepopulated survey items, along with customizable introductory and concluding text.
+The Viva People Science Team researches and substantiates prepopulated survey items.

 :::image type="content" source="../../media/glint/setup/program-summary-questions.png" alt-text="Screenshot of where to access Questions setup from Program Summary." lightbox="../../media/glint/setup/program-summary-questions.png":::

- Refer to the [Learn about Viva Glint program design](/training/modules/viva-glint-learn-about-viva-glint-program-design) module to learn how to implement your organization's listening strategy in your survey program question setup.
+See [Learn about Viva Glint program design](/training/modules/viva-glint-learn-about-viva-glint-program-design) module to learn to implement your organization's listening strategy in your survey item setup.

-## Use Glint's survey templates

-Standard templates provide prepopulated survey items, along with customizable introductory and concluding text.
-The Viva Glint People Science Team researches and substantiates prepopulated survey items.

 ## Edit the survey introduction message

-Customize the introduction message for the survey by hovering over the box with the **Hello** message and select it.
+Customize the introduction message for the survey by hovering over and selecting the box with the **Hello** message.
 In the **Edit Survey Intro** slider panel:

-1. Select languages from the **Language** dropdown menu.
-Languages selected in General Settings are available.
+1. If multiple languages were set up in General Settings for this program, the option to select languages shows.
+Choose an alternate language from the **Language** dropdown menu.
-2. Edit **Greeting** - "Hello" is prepopulated, but can be customized for your organization.
+2. Edit **Greeting** - "Hello" is prepopulated but can be customized.
-3. Edit **Text** - You see default text in the **Text** box.
+3. Edit **Text** - Default text shows in the **Text** box.
 All default text can be edited.
-Delete macros or add macros by selecting the **blue plus sign (+)** in the Text box.
+Delete macros or add macros by selecting the **+ symbol**.
 4. Select **Save Changes**.

    :::image type="content" source="../../media/glint/setup/questions-hello-text.png" alt-text="Screenshot of where to customize introductory text." lightbox="../../media/glint/setup/questions-hello-text.png":::